mustaqs/Weather-Service/README.md

-# Weather Service
+# Weather API
-Python Weather Service that displays weather for San Diego and Tel Aviv.
+Python Weather Web Service that displays weather for San Diego and Tel Aviv.
 A simple user authorization is also required.

 ## Clone
 Clone the github repo: